-In the double $\infty$-category $\CCAT_\infty$ that we aim to construct, there is a natural candidate for the horizontal composition of two correspondences $E \rightarrow [1]$ and $E' \rightarrow [1]$ so that $E_1' \simeq E_0 \simeq \D$.
-Namely, we could form the pushout $E \cup_{\D} E'$, which is canonically fibered over $[2]$.
-Pulling back this pushout along the inner face map $d_1 : [1] \rightarrow [2]$, we obtain a candidate $E' \circ E$ for the composite of $E$ and $E'$.
-The following characterization of Conduch\'e fibrations asserts that Conduch\'e fibrations over $[2]$ are precisely those functors that are obtained by combining two correspondences via a pushout in the manner above:
+In the double $\infty$-category $\infty\CCAT$ that we will construct, there is a natural candidate for the horizontal composition of two correspondences $E \rightarrow [1]$ and $E' \rightarrow [1]$ that are equipped with an equivalence $E_0 \simeq E_1'$.
+Namely, we could form the pushout $E \cup_{E_0} E'$, which is canonically fibered over $[2]$.
+Pulling back this pushout along the inner face map $d_1 : [1] \rightarrow [2]$, we obtain a candidate $E' \circ E\rightarrow [1]$ for the composite of $E$ followed by $E'$.
+The following characterization asserts that the Conduch\'e fibrations over $[2]$ are precisely those functors that are obtained by combining two correspondences via a pushout in the manner above: